sagism/azc/README.md

     pip install azc

-if you want to make it available system-wide (any folder, without having to activate your python environment), you can install it system-wide:
+if you want to make it available system-wide (without having to activate your python environment or cd to the project folder), you can install it system-wide:

     echo 'alias azc="$HOME/projects/azc/env/bin/azc"' >> ~/.bashrc

 - Replace `~/.bashrc` with the shell you are using (zsh, bash, etc.)
 - Replace `$HOME/projects/azc/env/bin/azc` with the path to the azc executable
 - On Windows, you can add the path to your PATH environment variable (ask your nearest LLM for more details)

+You can also build an executable and place it in a central location using pyinstaller.
+I am using `build_exe.sh` to do this on my mac.
+It installs the `az` command

 # Running